tsai0104/STAT-628-Module-3-Group-10-/README.md

 # Exploratory Data Analysis
 This directory includes EDA performed on the files for Tacobell and Chipotle

+# Slides
+This directory includes the preliminary presentation and final presentation slides

 # Final Model
 This directory includes the script we used for our final model as well as some predictions and diagnosis